EpicGateway/sdk-csharp/README.md

 ### General Pattern

-Each of the public methods exposed by the `EpicGateway` class corresponds to one of the methods or transaction types you can send to the EpicPay API.
+Each of the public methods exposed by the `EpicGateway` class corresponds to one of the methods or transaction types you can send to the Payment API.
 You will likely want to reference the [API documentation][2] when crafting your requests for the first time.